Is cbd a drug?

+CBD oil is often marketed as THC-free, but this isn't always the case.
 Full-spectrum CBD oils contain other cannabinoids, which may include THC.
 Isolated products can also be contaminated with THC.
-The most common reason for a failed CBD drug test is that a person is using a CBD oil product that contains THC.
-CBD patches may be hard to find, but they are an easy way to take CBD and can help relieve aches and pains.
+The most common reason for a failed CBD drug test is that someone has used a CBD oil product that contains THC.

+CBD patches are hard to find but are an easy way to take CBD and can help relieve aches and pains.
 Very small amounts of THC present in the material from which the CBD is extracted can reach CBD oil in amounts high enough to result in a positive drug test result.
-Research is underway investigating the effects of CBD under certain conditions, and much remains to be learned about the possible uses of CBD.
-The researchers also found that the CBD group had reduced arterial stiffness and improved blood flow through their arteries after repeated administration of CBD compared to the placebo group (2).
-Research suggests that any side effects that occur with CBD consumption are likely the result of drug-drug interactions between CBD and other medications you are taking.
+Research into the effects of CBD under certain conditions is ongoing, and much remains to be learned about its potential uses.
+A study found that after repeated administration of CBD compared to a placebo group, the CBD group had reduced arterial stiffness and improved blood flow through their arteries.

-Although CBD may benefit people with certain conditions, this depends on factors such as dosage, quality and the presence of THC in the product.
+Any side effects that occur with CBD consumption are likely due to drug-drug interactions between CBD and other medications you are taking.
+CBD may benefit people with certain conditions, but this depends on factors such as dosage, quality, and the presence of THC in the product.
 Some research has linked CBD to several benefits for the heart and circulatory system, including the ability to lower high blood pressure.
-Unlike the FDA-approved CBD drug, unapproved CBD products, which could include cosmetics, foods, products marketed as dietary supplements, and any other product (other than Epidiolex) that make therapeutic claims, have not been evaluated by the FDA as to whether they are effective to treat particular disease or have other effects that may be alleged.
-In theory, getting a false positive on a CBD oil drug test should be relatively impossible with a pure CBD oil containing less than 0.3% THC.
+Unapproved CBD products have not been evaluated by the FDA for their effectiveness or safety.
+In theory, getting a false positive on a CBD oil drug test should be impossible with pure CBD oil containing less than 0.3% THC.

 Diana Unverzagt